 In between sessions you put your agreed actions into practice, and start to make the changes you want to see in your life and career.
 All my coaching programmes include access to the resources section of my website, and my evidence-based career worksheets to complete between sessions on topics specifically relating to your needs.

-At the final session we identify an action plan for you to enable you to move forwards into the future with greater meaning, purpose, satisfaction and wellbeing in your career and working life.
+At the final session we review your learning over our coaching relationship, and develop plans to enable you to move forwards into the future with greater meaning, purpose, satisfaction and wellbeing in your career and working life.

 If you are wanting to make a complete career change I may suggest a specific, structured programme, I will discuss this with you in the Career Consultation.

-Many of my clients choose to continue to have additional sessions as their career progresses over time, either straight after our initial 6 hours, or at some point in the future.
-We would always work within a framework set by your own goals, and would regularly update them to meet your current circumstances and context.
+Many of my clients choose to continue to have additional sessions as their career progresses over time, either immediately after our initial 4 – 6 sessions, or at some point in the future.
+We would always work within a framework of your own goals, and would regularly update your goals to meet your current circumstances and context.

 I am registered as a Data Controller with the Information Commissioner’s Office for data protection purposes.
 I keep the minimum of notes, and store them securely until 5 years after our relationship has ended in line with my insurance policy requirements.
 I do not share your data with any third party.